d3x0r/SACK/src/salty_random_generator/SRG_XSWS_Encryption.md

 ## Detail of the algorithm

+This is very old notes; the weakness with just a XOR operation swipe left-right.
+Not implemented this way.

 input keys of < hash size bits are the same as a buffer filled with 0's to pad to length of hash.  ( a 3-bit 0 is same as a 0-bit 0 ).